Wotton-under-Edge: History

 New Mills, founded in 1810, prospered by supplying both sides in the Napoleonic Wars but after a century of decline the mill was near to closing in 1981 when it was acquired by Renishaw plc.

 Wotton-under-Edge Town Hall was substantially rebuilt in 1872.
-The town's corporation status was abolished in 1886 following the Municipal Corporations Act of 1883.
+The town's corporation status was abolished in 1886 following the Municipal Corporations Act 1883 (46 & 47 Vict. c.
+18).

 Governance

 An electoral ward with the same name exists.
 The ward mainly covers Wotton-under-Edge but also stretches to North Nibley.
 The total population of the ward taken at the 2011 census was 6,510.

 Facilities

 The town has several pubs and a hotel, and a range of takeaways and restaurants.
 It has several active social groups, such as Scouts, a gardening club and the Wotton Lions.
 In 1958, local people and school students built the town swimming pool, which was completed in 1961.
 Subsequently the pool has had solar and electric heating installed.
 In 1999 with the fund raising support of community groups, a retractable enclosure was fitted to prolong the swimming season.
 In 2015, a skate park was opened.

 In 2002, following the closure of the local cinema, a group of volunteers raised funds for a refurbishment to become one of the first digital cinemas in the UK.
 It re-opened in 2005 as a 100-seat facility inside an old stable yard, once part of the Crown Inn which closed in 1911.
 Films were first shown in the old Banqueting Hall of the Inn and moved to the stable yard some years later, due to the popularity of films.
 The Wotton Electric Picture House (the original name) is now a thriving venue.

 On the hills immediately to the east, the Wotton-under-Edge BT Tower formed part of the microwave communication network between Bristol, Corsham and London during the Cold War before decommissioning, and remains a prominent local landmark (albeit without its distinctive horn aerials).
 Nearby Newark Park is operated by the National Trust as a heritage attraction within walking distance of the town, along with the Neolithic long barrow on a prominent position atop Blackquarries Hill.